A women possibly working from home engrossed in her thoughts.

 What Is A Compensating Factor And When Are They Needed?

-The best way to think of a compensating factor is as a point in your favor that looks good to an underwriter, the person making an evaluation of whether you qualify for the mortgage.
+The best way to think of a compensating factor is as a point in your favor that looks good to an underwriter, which is the person making an evaluation of whether you qualify for the mortgage.
 These compensating factors make up for the fact that you may have some work to do in other areas.

 As an example, a borrower who has a low credit score, low income or a high debt-to-income ratio (DTI) may be able to make up for this by having strong compensating factors in other areas of their application.